PoojasPatel013/Netra/CONTRIBUTING.md

 **How do I submit a (good) bug report?**

-Bugs are tracked as [GitHub issues](https://github.com/PoojasPatel013/vortex/issues).
+Bugs are tracked as [GitHub issues](https://github.com/PoojasPatel013/netra/issues).
 Create an issue on that repository and provide the following information by filling in [the template](.github/ISSUE_TEMPLATE/bug_report.md).

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Vortex, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Netra, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 **How do I submit a (good) enhancement suggestion?**

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/PoojasPatel013/vortex/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/PoojasPatel013/netra/issues).
 Create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as much detail as possible.
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.

 ## Styleguides

 ### Commit Messages